Notes to the Future-Oriented Statement of Operations (unaudited)

 Once the Report on Plans and Priorities is presented, the Canadian Grain Commission will not be updating the forecasts for any changes in financial resources made in ensuing supplementary estimates.
 Variances will be explained in the Departmental Performance Report.

-The future oriented statement of operations has been prepared in accordance with accounting standards issued by the Treasury Board of Canada Secretariat which are based on Canadian public sector accounting standards.
+The future-oriented statement of operations has been prepared in accordance with accounting standards issued by the Treasury Board of Canada Secretariat which are based on Canadian public sector accounting standards.
 The presentation and results using the stated accounting policies do not result in any significant differences from Canadian public sector accounting standards.

 - Measurement uncertainty